Bishops Lydeard Mill, Taunton

 Located in the Vale of Taunton Deane, Bishops Lydeard is a small village near the market town of Taunton.
 There were originally two mills in the village, Higher and Lower, supplying the area with flour.
 Higher mill has been subsequently demolished, leaving this excellent example of an overshot waterwheel at the lower mill.

-The watermill has been renovated over the past few years and was officially opened by the town Mayor on Saturday 10th May 2003.
+The watermill has been renovated and was officially opened by the town Mayor on Saturday 10th May 2003.

 Work has been done to restore the mill so that it is a working mill.
 Although we now know that there was a second wheel (used for fulling) on the site there are no plans to replace that.